samplemaker/freefem_matlab_octave_plot/README.md

 ## Exporting data from FreeFem++

-To create plots with Matlab/Octave the Mesh and the FE-Space function must be exported as ASCII data.
+To create plots with Matlab/Octave the mesh and the FE-Space function must be exported as ASCII data.
 The `ffmatlib` supports two file formats:

 1.)
-The simulation data is given on the mesh nodes (preferred method)
+The FE-Space function is given on each mesh node (preferred method)
 2.)
-The simulation data is given in triangle vertice form
+The FE-Space function is given as a triangle/vertice list

 In this sense P1-Element simulations can be exported very easily since the degree of freedom of the space function (`Vh.ndof`) corresponds exactly to the number of nodes in the mesh.
 In order to plot simulations made with higher order FE-Elements the FE-space data must be converted into P1-Element data.
 In FreeFem++ you can easily convert space functions using the '=' operator.